janhubicka/Color-Screen/README.md

 of Congress webpages and produce color renderings.

 ## Usage
-There are two programs installed. `colorscreen` is an command line utility to render into tiff files.
+There are three programs installed.

+`colorscreen` is an command line utility to render into tiff files.
 See `colorscreen --help` for usage information.

+`colorscreen-stitch` is an command line utility to produce stitched projects.
+This is useful to scan and stitch additive color photographs using digital camera with mutiple tiles.
+See `colorscreen-stitch --help` for more information.

-`colorscreen-gtk` is the GTK based gui application.
+`colorscreen-gtk` is the (now deprecated) GTK based gui application.
 Invoke it with `colorscreen-gtk <scan file>`.
 Scan must be either in tiff or jpeg file format.

 Jan Hubicka (hubicka@ucw.cz)